“One Euro! One Euro! One Euro!”

 The market itself is huge and the new FOODMET opened up in May 2015.
 An anthology: you can buy fish and meat (fresh), shampoo (2-in-1 saves time), socks (I prefer white sport ones), plants and flowers (I collect cacti), rabbits (take two, one will get depressed), children’s toys (robots are cool), vegetables and fruit (I really like kakis a lot), birds in a cage (please don’t) or olives (taste first, then choose).

 Prices are a lot cheaper than in supermarkets.
-You’ll purchase less useless wrapping (Abattoir recently banned plastic bags).
+You’ll purchase less useless wrapping (Abattoir forbids plastic bags).
 Towards the end, you can make good deals because vendors want to get rid of their fruits and vegetables!

 But make sure you always have emergency spare change, in case you come across a case of your favorite fruit.